Best POS Systems for Bars and Pubs

 Square for Restaurants

 Square’s hospitality software includes course management, open tabs, split bills by seat, and tip prompts as standard on the mid-tier plan.
 The hardware ecosystem covers countertop terminals, handheld devices, and kitchen display screens.
-Square’s stock management is adequate for drinks-only venues; food operations may find it limiting compared with Lightspeed.
+Square’s stock management is adequate for a drinks-only venue; if you run a serious food operation, you may find it limiting next to Lightspeed, so we would size it to a drinks-led bar rather than a gastropub.
 24/7 support is available on all paid plans.
+There is also a genuinely free tier: Square for Restaurants Free is £0 a month with unlimited devices and locations, so a small drinks-led bar can run on the 1.75% per-transaction fee alone and only move to a paid plan for deeper reporting and course management.

 Lightspeed Restaurant

 Lightspeed’s table management is among the most detailed available to UK bars: live floor plans, cover tracking, and service timing.
 The menu builder handles nested modifiers cleanly, which is useful for cocktail bars where drinks have multiple variants.
-The analytics suite is genuinely strong for understanding what is selling and when.
+The analytics show you what is selling and when (revenue by category, table turns, average spend), which is where you spot the dead lines on your menu.
 Hardware is iPad-based; Lightspeed sells compatible stands, cash drawers, and printers.

 Epos Now Hospitality